-When and Where was he Born?
+When and Where was Charles Darwin Born?

 12th February 1809.
-The Mount, Shrewsbury, Shropshire,
+The Mount, Shrewsbury, Shropshire, England.

-Medicine.
+Shrewsbury School.
+Edinburgh University to study Medicine.
 (The sight of blood turned him from that profession!)
 Christ's Church College, Cambridge to take Holy Orders.

 Chronology/Biography of Charles Darwin:

 1827: Contributes two papers to the radical student body the Plinian Society.